AlvaroRodriguezGallardo/src-brokering/example-fn/README.md

 In this step, we create an image called `image1-fn` with a created dockerfile, and we specify the directory in wich we have the programme and the dockerfile.
 You must give an argument (image or folder)

 ```
-docker run --name contenedor2-fn -v $(pwd)/example-fn/images:/example-fn/images FSOURCE='images' image1-fn
+docker run --name contenedor2-fn -v $(pwd)/example-fn/images:/example-fn/images -e FSOURCE='images' image1-fn
 ```

 We create a conainer called `contenedor2-fn`, and path for mounting the `images` directory is specified.
 Consequently, result will be in that directory.
 We write the image we want in te container too.
 In this example, I specify as argument the folder `images`.
 Execution is done in `example-fn`, so it does not appear in path.

-Finally, we have executed the programme, which gets the image `perro_husky.jpg` in `images`, gets the face borders and save the result in `images`.
+Finally, we have executed the programme, which gets edges of the image (or the images in the folder) and save it in the path specificated.